dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module.md

 }
 ```

-We split all the inputs just for the purpose of this tutorial and to demonstrate a clean `BookInputFiler` but you could have all the inputs created directly in the `CreateBookInputFilter` like this:
+We split all the inputs just for the purpose of this tutorial and to demonstrate a clean `CreateBookInputFilter` but you could have all the inputs created directly in the `CreateBookInputFilter` like this:

 ```php
 $nameInput = new Input();